mm-zacharydavison/claude-was-here/README.md

 # `claude-was-here`

+>[!IMPORTANT] This is work-in-progress and likely not ready to use yet.
+I will certainly be implementing breaking changes.

 `claude-was-here` is a tool for automatically tracking lines changed by Claude Code in your git repository.

 It's primary purpose if providing you with an easy way to see what % of code is being written by `claude`.